mfrazer-ravl/Terraform-Associate-Notes/README.md

 ### Installing and Versioning Providers
 A provider in Terraform is the magic that help makes it all run.
 The provider converts your Terraform code into the necessary api structure needed to build out your desired infastructure.
 There are three tiers to providers in Terraform:

-1. Offical: Published by the company that owns the technology.
+1. Official: Published by the company that owns the technology.
-2. Verified: Is actively mainted and is up-to-date.
+2. Verified: Is actively maintained and is up-to-date.
 3. Community: A community member has built this, no-guarantee of function.

-Provider version can also be specified so that a minium version of the provider can be verified to be in use.
+Provider version can also be specified so that a minimum version of the provider can be verified to be in use.
 In a terraform block use the <required_providers> block to the call the desired version.
-Adding >= before the version will set it to the minimum required, where default or = will specify the exact requirment.
+Adding >= before the version will set it to the minimum required, where default or = will specify the exact requirement.

 ### Plugin Based Architecture
 | Terraform Core | Terraform Plugins |